hpzju/kb.knoconida.com/docs/L2-CS/FullStack/Python/Python.md

   - Decorator

+    - a type of HOF, high order function
     - wrap a function into decorator, simplify interface design and lower the exposure surface.
     - use self-defined wrap function will change original function's name and docstring
       - use decorator `functools.wraps` will solve